Shopify Structured Data: Why and How to Add It To Your Store

 If you take a closer look, you will notice that information is categorized using types, which then have other types and various properties under them, organized in hierarchical order.

-To understand how to properly use schema markup for better Shopify store’s performance, let’s examine structured data types and what they mean for Shopify stores a bit more deeply.
+To understand how to properly use schema markup for better Shopify store performance, let’s examine structured data types and what they mean for Shopify stores a bit more deeply.

 Structured data formats

-Without getting into too much detail, there are three main structured data formats Google recognizes: JSON-LD, Microdata, and RDFa.
+Google recognizes three main structured data formats: JSON-LD, Microdata, and RDFa.
 All three have their use cases, but JSON-LD is the universally recommended option.

 JSON-LD structured data (recommended)

 JSON-LD (JavaScript Object Notation for Linked Data) is JavaScript syntax that you include in the <script> element anywhere on your webpage.
-Simply put, it does not require you to mess with the existing code, it’s easy to update and it can be added to the page dynamically, for instance using CMS widgets.
+Simply put, it does not require you to mess with the existing code, is easy to update, and can be added to the page dynamically, for instance using CMS widgets.

-On top of that, Google itself recommends it out of the three options.
+On top of that, Google also recommends it out of the three options because it’s less prone to user errors.
 Later on, we’re going to demonstrate how to add structured data in JSON-LD format to your Shopify store pages.

 Microdata and RDFa

-Both Microdata and RDFa get embedded within the HTML code of your webpage, meaning it goes together with the content users see on the page.
+Both Microdata and RDFa get embedded within the HTML code of your webpage, meaning they go together with the content users see on the page.
 The implementation requires modifications to the code, so it can be quite complicated to get it right.
-Plus, Microdata and RDFa are more susceptible to software bugs, human error and can be a pain to maintain if you’re not a seasoned developer.
+Plus, Microdata and RDFa are more susceptible to software bugs and human error.
+They can be a pain to maintain if you’re not a seasoned developer.

-If you want to get into detail about Microdata and RDFa, there is an awesome Stack Overflow thread that takes both of them apart in terms of specifications, applicability, use of reverse properties, and more.
-For the purpose of this article, we’ll leave it off here and continue with JSON-LD.
+If you want to get into detail about Microdata and RDFa, there is a Stack Overflow thread that takes both of them apart in terms of specifications, applicability, use of reverse properties, and more.

-How to add structured data to a Shopify store?
+How to add schema markup to a Shopify store?

 There are 3 ways to add structured data markup to your Shopify store:

 Structured data implementation requires great attention to detail and quite a bit of knowledge of Shopify Liquid, HTML, and more.
-So why not let an app designed to improve your Shopify store take care of it for you?
+So why not let an app take care of it for you?

-Among many SEO and website performance improvement features, TinyIMG Shopify app can help you create and implement JSON-LD schemas for your product, blog, and other Shopify store pages.
+Among many SEO and website performance improvement features, the TinyIMG Shopify app can help you easily implement JSON-LD schemas for your store.

-Manually adding structured data markup to your Shopify store is always an option if you’re up for the challenge.
+Manually adding structured data markup to your Shopify store is always an option if you’re familiar with coding.

 JSON-LD is implemented in your web pages' <script> element using JSON notation.
-To successfully implement schema markup, you will need to call the script, define its context, type, and properties.
+To successfully implement schema markup, you will need to call the script and define its context, type, and properties.

 If you were to implement super simple JSON-LD markup for a product page, this would be the final result: